abdulg95/shopifybackendwebchallenge/README.md

 4. Deploy on hosted app
 5. Use better algorithm to store images being retrieved instead of mongo, to increase speed of loading images, or move store images to firebase or aws buckets.
+6.increase memory limit of application in order to store other types of images apart from jpegs

 # Instructions to run the Application
 1. Install node and npm on your local machine.